 Last updated in März 2017

 Since 1994, Azerbaijan’s government has exploited the large deposits of oil and natural gas under the Caspian Sea in partnership with Western companies.
 Azerbaijan’s economic boom – due to large-scale investment projects and the revenue from oil production – is also reflected in its economic relations with Germany.
 Azerbaijan is Germany’s principal economic partner in the Caucasus.
-The founding in autumn 2012 of the German-Azerbaijani Chamber of Industry and Commerce placed bilateral economic relations on a firm institutional footing.
+The founding in autumn 2012 of the German-Azerbaijani Chamber of Commerce placed bilateral economic relations on a firm institutional footing.
 In 2015, the volume of bilateral trade stood at USD 3.2 billion.
-Germany’s principal import from Azerbaijan is oil: it imported oil worth USD 1.2 billion in 2015, making Azerbaijan Germany’s seventh most important supplier of crude oil.
+Germany’s principal import from Azerbaijan is oil: it imported oil worth USD 1.2 billion in 2015, making Azerbaijan Germany’s sixth most important supplier of crude oil.

 German development cooperation with Azerbaijan includes developing the private business sector outside the oil and gas industry.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) supports the diversification of the country’s economy by advising Azerbaijan’s government on how to improve the regulatory environment, build a needs-oriented vocational training system and strengthen export capacities.
 Another major project is developing a loan system by implementing a series of Financial and Technical Cooperation measures (the microfinance AccessBank, German-Azerbaijani Fund and support of the private banking sector).
 A politically important area is supporting legal and judicial reform.
 Other priorities of development cooperation are the rehabilitation of drinking water supply for more than 145,000 inhabitants of selected provincial centres and preserving biodiversity.
 Since Azerbaijan gained independence, German development cooperation has provided a total of more than EUR 600 million to help build the country (mainly in the form of loans as part of Financial Cooperation).